-The sea bunny, whose scientific name is Jorunna parva, is a species of soft-bodied, shell-less, marine-based slugs.
+Sea bunnies, whose scientific name is Jorunna parva, is a species of soft-bodied, shell-less, marine-based slugs.
 Although first described by Japanese zoologist Kikutaro Baba in the 1930s, these cute, fluffy, and wiggly little marine organisms rose to prominence on social media when people began to notice their remarkable resemblance to a rabbit.
 Measuring less than an inch long, they are native to the coastal waters between the Indian Ocean and Central Pacific.
 Its conservation status is not known, but it is presumably quite common.

 The sea bunny belongs to a taxonomical order of sea slugs called the nudibranchs (itself a member of the gastropod class), which come in all kinds of striking colors, exotic forms, and weird accouterments.
 These are incredibly diverse organisms.
 Some slugs lumber forward on the seafloor in search of prey, while others swim through the water with an undulating motion.

 The sea bunny itself varies between several different colors, including white, yellow, brown, and much less commonly, green.
 There is some scientific debate about whether these variations represent entirely different species or simple color morphs of the same species.
 The bunny-like white and black morph seems to mostly reside around the coastal waters of Japan.
+The rabbit-like gastropods have been found in Papua New Guinea, the Philippines, Réunion, Seychelles, and Tanzania.

 Much like other slugs, the sea bunny is thought to begin its life with a shell and then shed it sometime before reaching adulthood.
 Any actual resemblance to a rabbit, including the white body and the long “ears,” is purely coincidental, but its appearance is nevertheless striking.
 The coat actually consists of tiny rods called caryophyllidia, some of which end in black knobs, giving it a speckled appearance.
 The “ears” are two long antennae called rhinophores with small flaps emerging from the sides.